umendoza93/MoneyMgmt_v2/README.md

 # MoneyMgmt_v2
-Assignment 5 but with a filter function\n database in main folder and test run with use cases are in "!Assignment 6 DOCS"
+Assignment 5 but with a filter function.
+Database in main folder and test run with use cases are in "Assignment 6 DOCS"